 - DiOGenes (about Diogenes the Cynic philosopher, cast literally as a dog), with illustrations by Michael Chesworth (Farrar, Straus & Giroux, 2009)

 - Wise Guy: The Life and Philosophy of Socrates, with illustrations by William Bramhall (Farrar, Straus & Giroux, 2005)

 - Voces Vergilianae, Latin libretto and translation for an opera-oratorio by composer John Peel, selected, adapted, and arranged by M. D. Usher from the poetry of Vergil (Performed March 10 and 14, 1999 at the Mary Stuart Rodgers Music Center, Willamette University, by the Willamette Chamber Choir, the Salem Chamber Orchestra and five vocal soloists.).

 - NERON KAISAR: A Poetic Opera in 10 Scenes by John Peel, libretto in ancient Greek, Latin, and English by M. D. Usher.
-(Commissioned, in progress; selections performed March 13, 2013, in Salem, Ore.; upcoming performance of Scene 1 for 4 soloists and chorus with harp and piano accompaniment in conjunction with the Archive for the Performance of Greek and Roman Drama’s conference “Performing Epic into the Twenty-First Century” (www.apgrd.ox.ac.uk/events), Jacqueline du Pré Music Hall, St. Hilda’s College, Oxford University, September 18, 2014.)
+Commissioned, in progress; selections performed March 13, 2013, in Salem, Ore. and the entirety of Scene 1, "Incipit," for 4 soloists and chorus with harp and piano accompaniment in conjunction with the Archive for the Performance of Greek and Roman Drama's conference "Performing Epic into the Twenty-First Century" (www.apgrd.ox.ac.uk/events), Jacqueline du Pré Music Hall, St. Hilda's College, Oxford University, September 18, 2014.